 Students develop an awareness of the skills and initiative required for business success, areas covered include:

-Students explore different investment options and consider the impact of economic events on financial decisions, areas covered include:
+Students explore the impact of economic events on financial decisions, areas covered include:

-- Assessment of the impact of selected economic events, such as changing interest rates.
+- Assessment of the impact of economic events on society.

 The Law in Action